Yucheng7713/PerfectoApp/README.md

 ```
 !!
 For those who hasn't joined the Facebook app but want to run the project, please ask for invitation.

-9. Cd to /ios directory and install pod
+9. Cd into /ios directory and install pod
 !!
 Note: If pod install does not work, remove Podfile.lock.
 ```
 pod install